 You will not automatically be entitled to PIP.
 You will need to apply for it.
 It will be based on how your health or disability affects your ability to live independently.
 New claims for PIP will be taken from June 2013.
-From 2015 people of working age (16-64) who are getting DLA will be invited to make a new application and in most cases attend a medical assessment.
+From 2015, people of working age (16-64) who are getting DLA will be written to and asked to complete a new claim form, and in most cases attend a medical assessment.
 If you do not respond, your DLA will stop being paid.

-However, you will be invited to claim PIP earlier if there are changes in how your health condition or disability affects you, or you reach the end of your DLA award.
+However, you will be invited to claim PIP earlier if there are changes in how your health condition or disability affects you, or you reach the end of your Disability Living Allowance award.
 You can find out more about PIP and when you will be affected by the changes by contacting the DWP.

 If you receive DLA, be aware that you will be invited to claim PIP soon and your DLA will stop at this point.
-Respond to the DWP letter - your payments will stop if you don't.
+Respond to the DWP letter - your payments will stop if you do not.